Grading systems by country: Poland

 The most commonly used system in Polish grade schools is as follows (with usual corresponding score percentages):

 The grade 'excellent' as a final grade is usually awarded for extracurricular merit.
 In examinations, it is sometimes awarded for a perfect or near-perfect score (100%+, for example by answering extra-credit questions).

 Grades (especially expressed numerically) can be suffixed with + (plus) or – (minus).
 On rare occasions, the = (double minus, 'rails') is used, especially as 2= also called "dwa na szynach" (literally: two on rails) to express the very lowest passing grade.

 Before 1990, grades 1 and 6 were not used.
 It was grade 2 that was called "insufficient".
 3=>, also called trzy na szynach (literally: three on rails) was the very lowest passing grade.
-The grade 6 might have been issued on very rare occasions.
+The grade 6 might have been issued on rare occasions.

 Post-secondary institutions use a different system, usually consisting of the following grades (with usual corresponding score percentages):

 The scores corresponding to each grade vary greatly from institution to institution and from course to course, but usually, a score of 50% or 51% is required to obtain the lowest passing grade (3.0).
 The notations zal. (zaliczony – passed) and nzal. (niezaliczony – not passed) are used when the course only requires attendance and/or is not important (such as sports).